 There are some oils that are naturally more expensive than others.
 Take Melissa for instance.

-Unless Young Living is having an ER promotion where you can get carrier oil for free, I always buy my carrier oils elsewhere.
-My budget is only so big and my priority is on high quality essential oils, not carrier oils.
+Unless Plant Therapy is having a deal, I always buy my carrier oils elsewhere.
+My budget is only so big and my priority is on high-quality essential oils, not carrier oils.

-- I get olive oil from Costco or Walmart – it’s the same oil I use for cooking!
+- I get olive oil from Amazon or Costco or Walmart – it’s the same oil I use for cooking!

-- Frankincense is part of my morning skincare routine, and I use the same exact organic virgin coconut oil that I use to moisturize my face, take off my make-up AND make black bean brownies with!
+- Frankincense is part of my morning skincare routine, and I use the same exact organic virgin coconut oil that I use to moisturize my face, take off my make-up AND make black bean brownies with it!

-It’s not that I don’t love Young Living’s carrier oils – I most certainly do!
+It’s not that I don’t love Plant Therapy’s carrier oils – I most certainly do!
 But to keep my costs down and to make essential oils affordable, I buy my carrier oils elsewhere.

-I also limit my carrier oils to those that I already use in the house for other things – namely, the olive oil, fractionated coconut oil and organic virgin coconut oil.
+I also limit my carrier oils to those that I already use in the house for other things – namely, olive oil, fractionated coconut oil, and organic virgin coconut oil.
 Again, it’s back to the one item for multiple purpose mentality.

 My husband gets 10 paid days off each year.
 Between one week to visit family at Christmas, and another week in the summer to go on a family vacation, he has ZERO sick days left for the year.
 If he doesn’t go to work, he doesn’t get paid.
 It’s not ideal, but that’s the situation.

-We all know how important it is to eat healthy and get rest when you’re not feeling well, but how many of us have the energy to make homemade chicken noodle soup or have the luxury of napping for several hours when there’s other people to take care of?
+- We all know how important it is to eat healthily and get rest when you’re not feeling well, but how many of us have the energy to make homemade chicken noodle soup or red lentil vegetable soup or have the luxury of napping for several hours when there are other people to take care of?

-Instead of waiting until germs hit our house, I choose to be proactive and use essential oils to stay healthy in the first place.
+- Instead of waiting until germs hit our house, I choose to be proactive and buy essential oils to stay healthy in the first place.

-I just shared with you SEVENTEEN practical tools you and I both can use afford essential oils.
+I just shared with you 11 practical tools you and I both can use to afford essential oils.

 Guys.
-I’ve been writing this blog for over SIX YEARS teaching those people otherwise.
+I’ve been writing this blog for many years teaching those people otherwise.

 So when people say to me that essential oils are too expensive or they’re not budget-friendly, I know they’re misled.

-The same principles that I’ve used to reduce our grocery budget to $330 (and keep it there for 5+ years) are the SAME EXACT principles I teach in my course Grocery Budget Bootcamp, the SAME EXACT principles I write about here on the blog, and the SAME EXACT principles I use to afford essential oils every month:
+The same principles that I’ve used to reduce our grocery budget to $400 (and keep it there for 5+ years) are the SAME EXACT principles I teach in my course Grocery Budget Bootcamp (Enrollment is currently closed, but you can join my FREE 5-day Crush Inflation Challenge and start saving money on groceries tomorrow!), the SAME EXACT principles I write about here on the blog, and the SAME EXACT principles I use to afford essential oils every month:

 - Establishing priorities